pmeier82-zz/symfony-doctrine-listener/README.md

 procedure: outsource most of the logic in to abc's, where only parameters and handler methods are left to the implementations.

 STATUS: ok!

+### Adding `egeloen/google-map-bundle`

+procedure: adding `"egeloen/google-map-bundle": "2.*"` to `composer.json`

+A dummy gmap with a marker and rect is added to the hompage.

+Status: ok!

 ***